triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 GenAI-Perf generates the specified load, measures the performance of the inference server and reports the metrics in a simple table as console output.
-The tool also logs all results in a csv file that can be used to derive additional metrics and visualizations.
+The tool also logs all results in a csv and json file that can be used to derive additional metrics and visualizations.
 The inference server must already be running when GenAI-Perf is run.

-Your can use GenAI-Perf to profile
+You can use GenAI-Perf to run performance benchmarks on
 - [Large Language Models](docs/tutorial.md)
 - [Multi-Modal Models](docs/multi_modal.md)
 - [Embedding Models](docs/embeddings.md)